hulyak/react-tutorial/docs/doc4.md

 Let's see what we did in our code:

-- Created some JSX and added form, input and button properties.
+- Created some JSX and added form, input, and button properties.
 - As you can see, we are calling our function to fetch our data.
 - Created a `fetch` request to get our data, and used `useEffect` hook to call our function.
 As you can see, we are using our empty dependency array, because we will only make a request when our app loads.

 We got our API response, and we got a lot of information.
 You can see from the gif.
 Now, we need to create a state for our recipes, and we will update the recipes with the API data.
-We will only extract `hits` and its contents from our response.
+We will only extract `hits` and their contents from our response.
 Let's do it!

 ```javascript
 // src > components > FoodRecipe.js